Spidy394/python_projects/youtube_manager/readme.md

 1. **Exit the app:** Terminates the program.

-## JSON File 📄
+## FILE 📄

-The program uses a JSON file (`youtube.txt`) to store the list of videos.
+The program uses a file (`youtube.txt`) to store the list of videos in JSON format.
 If the file does not exist, it will be created automatically.
 Each video is stored as a dictionary with keys for name, time, and link.

 Example JSON format: